A Beginner’s Guide To The Mortgage Market: What It Is And How Affects Rates

 - Maintaining stable prices (i.e., keeping inflation at bay)

 However, if the cost of borrowing funds is too low, this also tends to mean that the money you have saved in the past is worth less than if higher borrowing costs made funds scarcer.
-If your money isn’t worth as much, prices can go up quickly, as you need to part with more money to get the same amount.
-Pretty soon you end up paying $15 for a loaf of bread.
+If your money isn’t worth as much, prices can go up quickly, as you need to part with more money to receive the same value.

 It should be noted that a little bit of inflation can be a good thing, since the threat of rising prices can encourage people to buy now rather than wait for some undetermined date in the future, stimulating economic activity.
 But it’s important for the Fed to keep a thumb on the scale.
-Recently, the target goal has been 2% inflation per year.
+According to the FOMC in a 2020 statement, the target goal for inflation has been 2% per year.

 The Fed must do its best to maintain an equilibrium between these two factors when it sets the benchmark short-term interest rate, which is the rate at which federally insured banks can borrow money each night.
-The range of short-term interest rates currently sits between 2.25% – 2.5%.
+The current range for the Fed funds rate is 0 – 0.25%

-Although the most immediate impact may be felt in the rates for short-term lending – credit cards, personal and auto loans – longer-term payoffs like mortgages do tend to correlate with these short-term rates.
-Depending on market factors, which we discuss below, the base interest rate for a mortgage might run between 2% – 3% higher than short-term rates.
+Although the most immediate impact may be felt in the rates for short-term lending – credit cards, personal loans and auto loans – longer-term payoffs like mortgages do tend to correlate with these short-term rates.
+Depending on market factors, which we discuss below, the base interest rate for a mortgage might run 2 – 3% higher than short-term rates.

-When the practice of lending money for people to buy homes first started, a bank would look at the qualifications of the borrower and, if they made a loan, hold on to it until the loan was paid off, potentially 20 or 30 years down the line.
+When the practice of lending money so people could buy homes first started, a bank would look at the qualifications of the borrower and, if they made a loan, hold on to it until the loan was paid off, potentially 20 or 30 years down the line.

-While some banks still do this today, the advent of the mortgage-backed security (MBS) has changed things up a bit.
+While some banks still do this today, the advent of the MBS has changed things up a bit.
 Let’s look at a brief overview of how the process works.

 After your loan closes, it’s packaged up with other mortgages that have similar characteristics to your loan.
-As an example, a single MBS might have 100 conventional loans with credit scores above 680 and down payments of between 15% – 20% on primary properties.
+As an example, a single MBS might have 100 conventional loans with credit scores above 680 and down payments of 15 – 20% on primary properties.

-The investor – most often an institution, but it could be an individual – has the opportunity to buy this at a rate of return dictated by the market.
+The investor – most often an institution, but it could be an individual – can buy this at a rate of return dictated by the market.
 Those rates of return are what’s important in determining mortgage rates.

-The advantage of this system for the mortgage originators whom you previously worked with to close your loan is that they can receive cash from a mortgage investor who backs the bond and packages it as an MBS, giving them the capital to make more loans without having to wait for payments to come in over the full course of the term.
+The advantage of this system for a mortgage originator is that they can receive cash from a mortgage investor who backs the bond and packages it as an MBS, giving them the capital to make more loans without having to wait for payments to come in over the full course of the term.
+For a consumer, more loans are available at favorable terms.

-The stock and bond markets have a tendency to operate with a push-pull effect.
-Stocks are considered riskier because they are fed by corporate earnings results and, more often than not, by speculation on what a company will or won’t do well off into the future.
+The stock and bond markets tend to operate with a push-pull effect.
+Stocks are considered riskier because they are fed by corporate earnings results and, often, by speculation on what a company will or won’t do well off into the future.
 They’re somewhat more speculative, but they can offer a higher rate of return in exchange for the increased risk.

 Bonds, on the other hand, could be for anything from local municipal projects to large-scale government operations to mortgage bonds – the last of which are paid into each month when homeowners make their payments.
 Since the borrowing that underlies bonds tends to be for essential goods and services, this is considered a much safer investment in stocks, because people will pay off the necessities.